Gastro

 Page files map to HTTP routes automatically:

 Square brackets denote dynamic segments: [slug] becomes {slug} in Go 1.22+ router patterns.
-Only GET routes are generated.
+Patterns are method-less; the page handler receives every method.

 Dynamic Routes